Choosing Joy While Moving a Mountain

 Just some thoughts … This year, 2020, has been most eye-opening, and most challenging for every single person in some or many ways.
 It has tested humans to depths we could not have expected at the beginning of the year or foreseen at any time.

 Every day I consciously and intentionally choose joy, not because I don’t see or feel the devastation, but because I know it well in my core.
-I’m determined to thrive, even when faced with shutting business doors forever, listening to hearts breaking over every aspect of current events and our human frailty being overwhelmed by hopelessness.
+I’m determined to thrive, even when faced with shutting doors to my other business forever, listening to hearts breaking over every aspect of current events and our human frailty being overwhelmed by hopelessness.

 2020 has clearly shown one of the most convoluted examples of apathetic ambition in all areas, the opposite of what humans need and desire for soul and spirit satisfaction and motivation.
 This 2020 vision has made things clear, heightening, and polarizing emotions while isolating people of all ages unsustainably for the long term.